The Most Diet-Obsessed Places in the Word

 19. Czechia (Google Score: 57)

-While traditional Czech food is tasty, yet high in calories, Czech cooking and eating habits are shifting to healthier lifestyles.
+While traditional Czech food is tasty, it is also high in calories, therefore Czech cooking and eating habits are shifting to healthier lifestyles.
 Nízkosacharidová dieta, a low-carbohydrate diet, has been a very popular search among the Czech, though there is controversy as to whether the diet confers the health benefits it claims to offer.

 20. Russia (Google Score: 57)